 Investing in education for future generations

 Tibetan Village Project provides scholarships to Tibetan students who attend colleges and universities in Tibet.
 Based on need and merit, TVP selects students and finds generous individuals who contribute annually through one-on-one sponsorship.
-As of 2015, TVP has supported over 100 students.
-Our goal is to reach 1000 students within five years.

 In order to reach a wide selection of young people, TVP supports students in all regions with the greatest focus being on places in the poorest areas.
 Students are placed depending on their interests.
 Those that want to become Tibetan teachers, attend schools in Tibetan areas.
 Students with good Chinese language skills that want to pursue technical studies such as business, computer, and medicine, attend schools in Mainland China.